alexfazio/youtube-clip-catcher/README.md

-# YT-Clip-Extender
+# YT-Clip-Downloader

-YT-Clip-Extender is a Python script designed to extract and download specific segments of YouTube videos based on YouTube clip URLs.
-Given a YouTube clip URL, this script queries the YouTube APIs to obtain the start and end time codes of the sub-clip in relation to the full video and downloads only that segment.
+YT-Clip-Downlaoder is a Python script designed to download segments of a YouTube video based on a YouTube clip URL.
+Given a YouTube clip URL, this script queries the YouTube APIs to obtain the start and end time codes of the sub-clip in relation to the full video and downloads only that specific segment.

 ## Features